AlexGhiondea/ghcreate/README.md

 As you can see, you can specify multiple types of objects in the same input file.

 ```
-Label,Client,Issues that are going to be addressed by a change in the data-plane client library,ffeb77
+Label,Client,This issue points to a problem in the data-plane of the library.,ffeb77
-Label,Mgmt,Issues that are going to be addressed by a change in the management client library,ffeb77
+Label,Mgmt,This issue points to a problem in the management-plane of the library.,ffeb77
-Label,EngSys,Engineering System,ffeb77
+Label,EngSys,This issue is responsible by the Engineering System team.,ffeb77
-Label,Service,The fix for the issue needs to go in the service,ffeb77
+Label,Service,This issue points to a problem in the service.,ffeb77
-Label,Service Attention,The issue requires the service team to investigate further.,10066b
+Label,Service Attention,This issue requires the service team to investigate further and is responsible by the service team.,10066b
-Label,needs-attention,Issue that needs attention from the SDK team,3BA0F8
+Label,needs-attention,This issue needs attention from the service team or the SDK team.,3BA0F8
-Label,needs-triage,This is a new issue that needs to be triaged to the appropriate team,ededed
+Label,needs-triage,This is a new issue that needs to be triaged to the appropriate team.,ededed
-Label,needs-team-triage,Issue that needs the team to triage the issue.,ededed
+Label,needs-team-triage,This issue needs the team to triage.,ededed
-Label,needs-author-feedback,Issue needs more information for the SDK team to take action on it,f72598
+Label,needs-author-feedback,More information is needed from author to address the issue.,f72598
-Label,bug,This issue requires a change to an existing behavior in the product in order to resolve.,eaa875
+Label,bug,This issue requires a change to an existing behavior in the product in order to be resolved.,eaa875
-Label,feature-request,This issue requires a new behavior in the product in order to resolve.,eaa875
+Label,feature-request,This issue requires a new behavior in the product in order be resolved.,eaa875
-Label,question,The issue doesn't require a change to the product in order to be resolved.
-Most issues start as that,eaa875
+Label,question,This issue doesn't require a change to the product in order to be resolved.
+Most issues start as this.,eaa875
-Label,no-recent-activity,There has been no recent activity on this issue,bbbbbb
+Label,no-recent-activity,There has been no recent activity on this issue.,bbbbbb
 Milestone,[2020] June,[2020] June,6/5/2020
 ```